catamphetamine/react-pages/README.md

   * Router no more being controlled via Redux actions (`dispatch(goto())`, `dispatch(redirect())`) and instead being manipulated directly via `this.context.router` (`.push()`, `.replace()`).
 This seems to be a right way to go since there's really no reason for redirecting via dispatching a Redux action.
 Dispatching a Redux action seems more elegant but at the same time keeping `router` state inside Redux store seems weird and strained.

-  * Preloading would require an extra bit of verbosity: instead of just writing `<Route component={Page}/>` it would be written as `<Route component={Page} onEnter={Page.preload}/>` which is gonna get a bit more verbose a copy-pasty for an application having many routes.
+  * Preloading would require an extra bit of verbosity: instead of just writing `<Route component={Page}/>` it would be written as `<Route component={Page} onEnter={Page.preload}/>` which is gonna get a bit more verbose and copy-pasty for an application having many routes.
 I currently see no other way to make preloading work with bare `react-router`.

 Having said all that, it's definitely possible to drop `redux-router` and rewrite it with bare `react-router` (say, `@3.x`, since the new `@4.x` is a totally another library), but currently I see no big reason for doing that: it's working fine now, no bugs, etc. The only bug is the `onEnter` hook one, but I implemented a workaround for it too (see `onEnter` section of this readme).